StarPlayrX/bigmac/README.md

 <b>Legacy USB Injector or IOKit USB Map</b>, I have not gotten a Legacy USB Injector to work reliably on Big Sur yet.
 If you have this working on a Mac Pro 3,1 please let me know.

-<b>System.kext</b> and all of it Extensions currently do not load.
+<b>System.kext</b> and all of its Extensions currently do not load.
 Catalina's do not load either.

 <b>Firewire and Handoff</b> is currently not working but I am looking into both of these issues.